MischaU8/yumyum/modelling/model-a-lipstick-asset_6cj6ssX12JM.md

 Uploaded: 2023-06-15

-yum yum flight here with a quick look at modeling a lipstick asset and plasticity start by creating a six-sided curve with the regular polygon tool then extrude it to create a solid create a cylinder
+yum yum flight here with a quick look at modeling a lipstick asset in Plasticity start by creating a six-sided curve with the regular polygon tool then extrude it to create a solid create a cylinder